dspereira/42Cursus-Cub3D/README.md

 ## Map
 The map is an essential part of raycasting because it defines the position of every object relative to the player.
 The player can navigate through the map to every allowed position.
+The first four lines of the map file define the texture images that will be used in the four cardinal directions.
+Therefore, every wall will use the same texture based on its orientation in the map.
+Above, there are two lines starting with 'F' and 'C' that define the colors of the floor and ceiling of the map.
+Above this is where the actual map starts.

 ```
 NO ./textures/mossy.xpm